Yashwanth15062004/Worldcup_Sentiment_Analysis_Project/README.md

-# Victory Cheers to Defeat Tears
+# Victory Cheers to Defeat Tears: A Sentimental Saga of Indian Cricket Devotees Pre and Post-World Cup Loss
 The central objective of this project is to conduct hypothesis testing to systematically examine or challenge, the assertion that there has been a noticeable alteration in the sentiment and opinion of the Indian